sudo-project/sudo/docs/TROUBLESHOOTING.md

 > Note that `make realclean` will also remove any object files
 > and configure temp files that are laying around as well.

-#### Why don't sudo binaries built on Solaris 11 run on Solaris 10?

-> Starting with Solaris 11, asprintf(3) is included in the standard
-> C library.
-To build a version of sudo on a Solaris 11 machine that
-> will run on an older Solaris release, edit config.h and comment out
-> the lines:

-    #define HAVE_ASPRINTF 1
-    #define HAVE_VASPRINTF 1

-> and run make.

 #### When I run 'visudo' it says "sudoers file busy, try again later."

 > Someone else is currently editing the sudoers file with visudo.